Canterbury Hockey 2021 Representative Changes

 - Canterbury Barracuda’s (Women’s B team)

 Hockey New Zealand will be holding a U21's national camp some time in April.
-More information on this will be coming from Hockey New Zealand in the next few months.
-Canterbury Hockey are also looking at regional opportunities for development in this space and we will advise in the next bulletin.
+More information on this will be coming from Hockey New Zealand.
+Canterbury Hockey is also looking at regional opportunities for development in this space and will keep the community updated through our website, social media and e-newsletters.

 2021 Representative Policy